Tutul33/container-mfe/README.md

 npm install bootstrap@latest

-Then add the bootstrap reference to each app generated in angular.json of container-mfe.
+Then add the bootstrap reference in angular.json of container-mfe in individual project references.
 For example:
     For host-app :
-        "esbuild": {
+       ```"esbuild": {
 					"builder": "@angular/build:application",
 					"options": {
 						"browser": "projects/host-app/src/main.ts",